-Return from a year in France, where the French chocolate tradition, including Valrhona and Bernachon, among others, made a substantial impact on Alan, leading to the beginning of serious study and experimentation with chocolate and chocolate making
+Alan returns from a year in France, where the French chocolate tradition, including Valrhona and Bernachon, among others, made a substantial impact on him, leading to the beginning of serious study and experimentation with chocolate and chocolate making

 March: Patric formed

 June-December: Alan makes cocoa sourcing trips to Mexico, Belize and Venezuela as he works on custom chocolate-making machines

 October: Work begins on Patric’s custom chocolate-making facility.

 January: Patric opens its doors.

 July: After months of careful development, including a flavor-enhancing aging process, Alan releases the first bar in the Patric product line, a micro-batch 70% Madagascar bar, made only with aromatic single-estate cacao and pure cane sugar is released.

 May: Gourmet Magazine takes note of Patric.